 Can you explain your SaaS business model and SaaS financial model?

 Even if you have an amazing product or service, that doesn’t mean your business is going to succeed.
 Do you have customer support or tech support to ensure that customers have their needs met?
 Do you have a process for reviewing and integrating feedback?

 It’s important to have the infrastructure in place to keep your customers happy and satisfied.
 This is true for both B2C and B2B SaaS companies.

 4. Customer Acquisition Strategy

-This is a broad category, but buyers and investors look out for red flags when evaluating any business.
-Make sure your SaaS biz doesn’t have any of these hair-raising warning signs that send buyers packing:
+This is a broad category, but buyers and investors lookout for red flags when evaluating businesses.
+Make sure your SaaS business doesn’t have any of these warning signs that might deter investors:

-- Payback period: Payback period is the amount of time it takes for you to recoup the cost of acquiring a customer.
-If it takes 13 months to recover costs, some buyers might be leery.
+Your payback period is the amount of time it takes for you to recoup the cost of acquiring a new customer.
+If it takes 13 months or longer to recover costs, some buyers might be leery.

 If your business isn’t perfect right now, join the club.
 Most SaaS businesses have something they could improve.
 But instead of burying your head in the sand, do something about your deficiencies.
 Action will move the needle and make your business more profitable.